 Note 3: Supply current in normal operation is dominated by the current needed to charge and discharge the external FET gates.
-This will vary with the LTC3831-1 operating frequency, operating voltage and the external FETs used.
+This will vary with the LTC3831 operating frequency, operating voltage and the external FETs used

-Note 4: The LTC3831EGN-1 is guaranteed to meet performance specifications from 0°C to 70°C. Specifications over the -40°C to 85°C operating temperature range are assured by design, characterization and correlation with statistical process controls.
+Note 4: The LTC3831EGN is guaranteed to meet performance specifications from 0°C to 85°C. Specifications over the -40°C to 85°C operating temperature range are assured by design, characterization and correlation with statistical process controls.
+The LTC 3831IGN is guaranteed to meet performance specifications over the full -40°C to 85°C temperature range.